awocallaghan/no-async-css/_projects/audbern.md

 I designed and implemented a simple website layout using HTML/CSS.
 I used the [jQuery](https://jquery.com/) JavaScript library and [Unslider](http://unslider.com/) to power the image slider.
 I used [WolfCMS](https://www.wolfcms.org/) for a lightweight backend PHP panel.

-The website files were upload using FTP to the client's web server.
+The website files were uploaded using FTP to the client's web server.

 ## Final product